Vaani134/Password-Manager/README.md

 - User profile management
 - Trash and restore deleted passwords
 - Download logs and favorites
+- Delete all passwords functionality with confirmation modal
 - RESTful API endpoints for integration

 ## Requirements